 Before you ask, no; it’s not Titanic-in-space.
 It’s actually an excellent concept and had so much potential.
 That’s what hurts the most I think; I was so excited to read this book and it could have been so much more!

 Let’s get the bad news out of the way first, shall we?
 This book belongs in the romance genre.
-If that’s your bag then good for you, but if I wanted to read the romance genre I would go buy a book from the romance section of Waterstones, okay?
-These Broken Stars is supposed to be YA survivalist science fiction, which means if there is romance it is supposed to be a subplot only.
-Okay, technically there are no exact rules on this, but goddammit I don’t want all this teenage twue-lurrve bullshit overshadowing what could have been a pretty decent plot!
+If that’s your bag then good for you, but if I wanted to read the romance genre I would go buy a book from the romance section, okay?
+These Broken Stars is supposed to be YA survivalist science fiction; if you are marketing it as such, I am going to review it as such, mmkay?
+And I will be a little bit ragey about it because I feel like I’ve been short changed.

 “And there it is, against all hope, like the sun peeking out from behind the clouds.
 The smallest hint of a smile.”

 And then, predictably, they fall irrevocably in love after only having known each other about a week and at this point I just gave up on everything.

 “All I know is that this is her, my Lilac, and I can’t live without her.”

 In short, if you’re a teenager and you’re a sucka for the romance, you’ll probably enjoy this one.
 I feel obliged to warn you not to let Tarver influence your expectations in men.
 I know Disney is largely to blame in this too, just don’t be fooled by fucking Tarver.
 Kay?